The Bill Hillman Manitoba Archive Series

 ~ Mary Lynn Milne

-1thomasboltonbarner.jpgThomas Bolton Barner (1844 - 1906) was a gardener and gardening instructor at the Brandon Industrial School in Manitoba from September 1899 - Summer 1902.
-He also took all the farm photos that are included in the Brandon report.
+- 1906) was the gardener and gardening instructor at the Brandon Industrial School in Manitoba from September 1899 to Summer 1902.
+He also took most of the Brandon Industrial School photos, some of which include his two sons and JG Milne.
 His two sons, John and Joseph, were farm labourers at the School for the same duration.
 Thomas, my grandfather, and the school Principal were the only staff members with separate housing.
 All others were housed in the school building.

-Unless otherwise noted, all Brandon Farm photos plus the photo of T. B. Barner at the left are courtesy of Larry Harris, Houston, TX, gr-gr-grandson, of Thomas B. Barner.
+Unless otherwise noted, the Brandon Industrial School photos are courtesy of Larry Harris, Houston, TX, gr-gr-grandson, of Thomas B. Barner.

 Information from Barner family records confirming timelines is courtesy of Lea Schmidt, Saskatchewan, gr-gr-granddaughter of Thomas B. Barner.